kbrbe/beltrans-data-integration/data-sources/bnf/README.md

 # BnF

-The National Library of France (BnF) provides information via a SPARQL endpoint.
+The National Library of France (BnF) provides information via a SPARQL endpoint or RDF dumps.

 ## Belgian authors